Quick 45 Minute Cinnamon Rolls

 What you need to make Quick 45 Minute Cinnamon Rolls

 Don’t let the ingredient list scare you!
 Most of the ingredients are right in your refrigerator and pantry.
-These cinnamon rolls come together quickly and easily in just a few simple steps.
+Check out the recipe card at the bottom of the post for all of the exact ingredient measurements.

 Dough